UH-TSU Texas Trends Survey

 Gail Buttorff, Co-Director, Survey Research Institute; Instructional Assistant Professor, Hobby School of Public Affairs

-Renée Cross, Senior Director & Researcher, Hobby School of Public Affairs
+Renée Cross, Executive Director & Researcher, Hobby School of Public Affairs

 Jim Granato, Dean, Hobby School of Public Affairs